 One of the things that can really fuel your story is the relationship between characters.
 This may be the protagonist and antagonist, but it can also be a relationship between one of your main characters and a minor character, or an subplot between two minor characters.

 If you get stuck in the middle of your story, a relationship prompt may give you something to get the story moving again.

-is a electritian who wants to live an easy, uncomplicated life..
-She is generally accurate and idealistic, but sometimes selfish
+Nicole Tran is a parts sales person who wants to protect a loved one..
+She is generally inspiring and versatile, but sometimes chaotic

-is a secretary who wants the person they love to be happy..
-She is generally accurate and adventurous, but sometimes intolerant
+Victoria Clayton is a loan clerk who wants to help someone important..
+She is generally optimistic and appreciative, but sometimes selfish

 Find more relationships for your story… hit refresh to get a new prompt.